-The PSM-4900 Command Mode allows the use of an external controller or computer to monitor and control the modem via a packet-based message protocol.
-This mode normally uses the RS-485 connections allowing multiple modems (and other devices) to share the command link under control of a single or multiple entities.
-An RS-232 connection is also usable for this application, but lacks the RS-485's ability to work on a "party line" and is therefore limited to a single controller and single modem.
+The PSM-500 Command Mode allows the use of an external controller or computer to monitor and control the modem via a packet-based message protocol.
+This mode normally uses the RS- 485 connections allowing multiple modems (and other devices) to share the command link under control of a single or multiple entities.
+An RS-232 connection is also usable for this application, but lacks the RS-485's ability to work on a "party line" and is therefore limited to a single controller and single modem, for example a computer to a modem.
 The packets use a unique address for each controlled device, which is set using the modem's front panel.
 The message packets themselves use a binary format for efficiency.
 The complete protocol is shown in Appendix B.

 The protocol consists of messages from the controller to the modem and response messages from the modem back to the controller.
-The modem never initiates communications without having first received a correctly addressed message requiring a response.
+The modem never initiates communications without having first received a correctly addressed and formed message requiring a response.